FAQs

 What happens once I've bought my plan?

-You will also receive a customer statement which will be sent to you every three years using your preferred method of contact.
+You’ll also receive a customer statement which will be sent to you every three years using your preferred method of contact.

 What if my circumstances change?

-I can’t afford my monthly payments.
+What if I can't afford my monthly repayments?

 If you’re having trouble paying for your plan, please call us.
 We’re here to help.
 You can also get free, impartial advice from Moneyhelper.
 Moneyhelper is provided by the Money and Pensions Service and is backed by the Government.